Posts tagged Vietnam

 Read More

-Local Purple Heart Recipient John Knott to be Honored During National Tribute Event
+Press Release: Local Purple Heart Recipient John Knott to be Honored During National Tribute Event

 Knott enlisted in the Army in November 1996 and served for the next eighteen years.
 As a member of the 1st Battalion, 5th Infantry Regiment, Knott served two tours in Iraq as part of Operation Iraqi Freedom.
 In March 2009, during a routine night patrol in Baqubah, Iraq, an insurgent threw a grenade that detonated between SFC Knott and his vehicle Commander.